AbhishekJunnarkar/AWS-XRay-Integration/README.md

 - AUTO_INSTRUMENT is primarily used in X-Ray SDK for Django Framework only.
 This allows the recording of subsegments for built-in database and template rendering operations.

+## Annotations

+Annotations are simple key-value pairs that are indexed for use with filter expressions.
+Use annotations to record data that you want to use to group traces in the console, or when calling the GetTraceSummaries API.
+X-Ray indexes up to 50 annotations per trace.

+## Metadata
+Metadata are key-value pairs with values of any type, including objects and lists, but that is not indexed.
+Use metadata to record data you want to store in the trace but don't need to use for searching traces.

+## Segments
+The computing resources running your application logic send data about their work as segments.
+A segment provides the resource's name, details about the request, and details about the work done.

+## Sampling
+To ensure efficient tracing and provide a representative sample of the requests that your application serves, the X-Ray SDK applies a sampling algorithm to determine which requests get traced.
+By default, the X-Ray SDK records the first request each second, and five percent of any additional requests.

 ## **Conclusion**
 AWS X-Ray empowers developers and DevOps teams to proactively monitor and optimize their applications, ultimately improving reliability and delivering better user experiences.
 By providing a detailed view of application performance, it enables businesses to swiftly identify and address issues, ensuring that their applications run smoothly even under high loads.